INTERKIT/RAWGGames/README.md

 # About the app
-RAWGGames shows lists of games from RAWG Video Games Database API (v1.0)
+RAWGGames shows lists of games from RAWG Video Games Database API (v1.0) The app shows three horizontal lists with pagination support.
+All games are being persisted in database.
+It also support landscape orientation

 ## Tech Stack
 Template uses a number of open source projects to work properly: